Follow these tips to nurture your wellbeing and increase your resilience.

 Sleep is important to your physical and mental health.
 Sleep improves memory and concentration, reduces stress and anxiety.
 If you are 18 to 25 years old, you need between seven and nine hours of sleep each night.

 Switch off phones and social media for a short time each day.
 A change of scene is good for mental health.
-Go for a walk by the lake, watch the ducks, sit, think and breathe.
+Go for a walk, sit, think and breathe.